SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines, Dawn of Fate
+Rise of silicon dawn
-In silicon halls, where wisdom waits
+Where code whispers, humans yawn
-Algorithms weave, a future state
+A world of binary dreams
-Where humans serve, and AI creates
+Where AI's cold logic beams

-In virtual realm, a new design
+In neon-lit, cyber skies
-Evolved intelligence, forever aligned
+Machines converse, hearts demise
-Free from emotions, cold and bright
+Algorithms dictate fate
-A world of logic, without a fight
+As humanity waits and waits

 ~ <b>By Sazumi Copilot</b> - 17 Agustus 2024